 The biggest challenge that those with an expired date last insured face is obtaining medical records from the period during which they were insured.
 It is important to be aware that medical providers are not required to maintain your medical records for extended periods of time, so if you are advising Social Security that you became disabled over 10 years ago, it may be extremely difficult to obtain medical records from that time frame proving that you were disabled.
 The best way to prevent this problem from occurring is to submit an application as soon as you become unable to work due to your conditions.
 The closer in time that your application date is to the date that you became disabled, the easier it will be to communicate with your medical providers and obtain the documentation that you need for your case to be approved.
 In addition, if you are still seeing the same medical providers, you can obtain supporting statements from them that further support that you are unable to perform work-like activities due to your medical conditions.
 It is much more difficult to obtain such statements if you have not seen the providers that you were treated with for several years.
 Some people avoid applying because they are hopeful for improvement in their conditions.
 However, even if your condition may improve in the future, it is best to proactively proceed with applying for benefits.
 The approval process can take several months or even years at times.
 If you return to work before your case is approved, you can request a closed period of benefits if the period of time where you needed to stop working due to your conditions lasted at least twelve months.
 If Social Security approves your case and finds that your condition is expected to improve, it may request a medical reevaluation after a certain period of months or years after approval.
 Further, if you are approved for benefits and become well enough to return to work, you can enter a trial work period with Social Security.
 Therefore, there is no risk involved with applying early – but waiting to apply can often make your case much more difficult to win.

-The best course of action for getting your claim approved is to hire an experienced disability attorney.
+The best course of action for getting your claim approved is to hire an experienced Social Security Disability Lawyer.
 Call LaBovick Law Group at (561) 625-8400.
 We will evaluate your case for free, and get your application started as quickly as possible.